 \subsection{Vulnerability of MLLMs}

-The rapid development of MLLMs \cite{liu2023visual,bai2023qwen} has raised new security concerns.
-Recent studies~\cite{qi2024visual, shayegani2024jailbreak, zhang2024anyattack, ying2024jailbreak} reveal that MLLMs inherit the vulnerability to adversarial perturbations.
-According to the degree of control over the attack, existing methods can be categorized into two types: semantic misleading and image hijacking.
+The rapid evolution of MLLMs~\cite{liu2023visual, bai2023qwen} has introduced significant security concerns.
+Recent studies~\cite{qi2024visual, shayegani2024jailbreak, zhang2024anyattack, ying2024jailbreak} reveal that MLLMs inherit vulnerabilities to adversarial attacks.
+Existing studies can be generally categorized into two types:

-Semantic misleading~\cite{zhao2023evaluating, liu2024pandora, xu2025surrogatefoolalluniversal} only requires the model to misunderstand the meaning of the image.
-They typically deceive the vision encoder of MLLMs, causing it to provide incorrect image representations to the downstream language model, and consequently leading to incorrect outcomes in subsequent visual tasks.
+Semantic misleading~\cite{zhao2023evaluating, liu2024pandora, xu2025surrogatefoolalluniversal} focuses on causing the model to misinterpret the visual content.
+These attacks typically target the vision encoder, feeding corrupted representations to the downstream language model to induce incorrect reasoning outcomes.
+For instance, C-PGC~\cite{fang2024one} proposes a UAP against vision-language models that requires manipulation of both image and text modalities.

-In contrast, image hijacking~\cite{luo2024an, lu2024test,bailey2023image} aims for precise control over the model's outputs.
-They often employ end-to-end optimization.
-Due to their objective to fully dictate the output, such attacks pose a greater threat.
-For example, attackers can induce the model to generate specific bash commands, or bypass rule checks in downstream tasks~\cite{bailey2023image}.
+Image hijacking~\cite{luo2024an, lu2024test, bailey2023image} seeks token-level control over the model's output.
+These attacks often utilize end-to-end optimization.
+Such methods can force MLLMs to execute malicious payloads, such as generating bash commands or bypassing safety filters in downstream tasks~\cite{bailey2023image}.